Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 QSBS Packing Strategy

 Another strategy to potentially reduce future capital gains and increase one’s basis is to contribute cash or property in exchange for shares.
 The increase in basis would reflect the market value of the property or cash contributed on the date of contribution.
-Contributing $2 million of property would then allow a capital gain exemption of $20 million given the higher of 10X basis or $10 million rule.
-However, these new shares would be subject to a new holding period to satisfy the 5-year requirement, and shareholders should be mindful of the $50 million aggregate assets limitation post issuance of these shares.
+Contributing $2 million of property would then allow a capital gain exclusion of $20 million given the higher of 10X basis or $10 million rule.
+However, these new shares would be subject to a new holding period to satisfy the 5-year requirement, and shareholders should be mindful of the $50 million and $75 million aggregate assets limitations post issuance of these shares.

 Another way to effectively use the “packing” QSBS strategy is to sell both high and low basis tranches of stock in the same year.
 For example, a founder could sell $36 million worth of shares in two equally valued tranches.
 One tranche of $18 million was purchased for $10,000 and eligible for a $10 million capital gain exclusion.
 The second tranche was purchased by exercising stock options for $3 million.
 The basis for both tranches is $3,010,000, so the capital gain exclusion is $30,100,000.
 By utilizing this strategy, the capital gains would be $5,900,000.